 This is a relatively low maintenance plant, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It is a good choice for attracting hummingbirds to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 A Bit Of Red Fuchsia is recommended for the following landscape applications;

 - General Garden Use

 A Bit Of Red Fuchsia will grow to be about 18 inches tall at maturity, with a spread of 24 inches.
 Although it's not a true annual, this plant can be expected to behave as an annual in our climate if left outdoors over the winter, usually needing replacement the following year.
 As such, gardeners should take into consideration that it will perform differently than it would in its native habitat.

 This plant does best in full sun to partial shade.
+You may want to keep it away from hot, dry locations that receive direct afternoon sun or which get reflected sunlight, such as against the south side of a white wall.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil pH, but grows best in rich soils.
 It is somewhat tolerant of urban pollution.
 This particular variety is an interspecific hybrid.

 A Bit Of Red Fuchsia is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
 It is often used as a 'filler' in the 'spiller-thriller-filler' container combination, providing a mass of flowers and foliage against which the larger thriller plants stand out.
 Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.